pheus/netbox-aci-plugin/docs/features/tenants.md

 - **Preferred group member enabled**: a boolean field, if the uSeg EPG is a member of the preferred group and allows communication without contracts.
     - Default: `false`
 - **Comments**: a text field for additional notes.
 - **Tags**: a list of NetBox tags.

+## uSeg Network Attribute

+The *ACIUSegNetworkAttribute* model represents a network attribute associated with a uSeg Endpoint Group.
+This attribute is used to segment endpoints based on network parameters — such as IP address, MAC address or network prefix information.

+The *ACIUSegNetworkAttribute* model has the following fields:

+*Required fields*:

+- **Name**: represents the uSeg Endpoint Group name in the ACI.
+- **ACI uSeg Endpoint Group**: a reference to the uSeg Endpoint Group associated with this network attribute.

+*Optional fields*:

+- **Name alias**: an alternate name for the uSeg Network Attribute.
+- **Description**: a description of the uSeg Network Attribute.
+- **NetBox Tenant**: a reference to the NetBox tenant model.
+- **Attribute Object Type**: defines the type of the associated network object (e.g., *IPAddress*, *MACAddress*, *Prefix*) in the form `app.model`.
+- **Attribute Object ID**: represents the (database) identifier for the associated object.
+- **Attribute Object**: references the specific network object to which this attribute applies.
+- **Use EPG Subnet**: a boolean indicating whether the uSeg Endpoint Group's subnet should be used.
+    - Default: `false`
+- **Type**: specifies the ACI uSeg category of the network attribute (read-only).
+- **Comments**: a text field for additional notes.
+- **Tags**: a list of NetBox tags.